Chapter 5. Installing with the Assisted Installer API

 1

-Specify cnv for OpenShift Virtualization, mtv for Migration Toolkit for Virtualization, mce for multicluster engine, odf for OpenShift Data Foundation, lvm for LVM Storage, openshift-ai for OpenShift AI, osc for OpenShift sandboxed containers, or nmstate for Kubernetes NMState.
-Selecting an Operator automatically activates any dependent Operators.
+List the Operators that you want to install.
+Specify cnv for OpenShift Virtualization, mtv for Migration Toolkit for Virtualization, mce for multicluster engine, odf for Red Hat OpenShift Data Foundation, lvm for Logical Volume Manager Storage, openshift-ai for OpenShift AI, osc for OpenShift sandboxed containers, nmstate for Kubernetes NMState, amd-gpu for AMD GPU, kmm for Kernel Module Management, node-feature-discovery for Node Feature Discovery, nvidia-gpu for NVIDIA GPU and self-node-remediation for Self Node Remediation.
+Installing an Operator automatically activates any dependent Operators.

 5.5.1.2.
 Installing bundle Operators